madpin/Meetscribe/README.md

+# Meetscribe

-# Audio-to-Meeting Notes Automation Tool
+**Audio-to-Meeting Notes Automation Tool**

-This tool is a command-line application designed to automate the process of turning audio recordings of meetings into structured, actionable notes.
+Meetscribe is a command-line application designed to automate the process of turning audio recordings of meetings into structured, actionable notes.
 It integrates with Google Calendar and Jira to provide rich context to the notes, and uses Deepgram for transcription and an OpenAI model for note generation.

 This project was built by Jules, an AI software engineer, based on a design document for Thiago, a Software Engineer at Indeed.